yogenderPalChandra/jospehus_DL/readmeforme.txt

 # DL_tryingWholeDataChargeDisCharWithAvailaEntropAndZeroInputToNN does seperatly for charge and sischage, takes entropy and flow but seperatly-
 #charging is very clean, discharging is 0.04 something val_loss
+#

+#maybe I should get a data which take is multiple charge and discharge to run DL for figures